-7.36 The absence of all the other policies 11 to 14 would have neutral effects as there will be a reliance on other policies of the Horsham development plan to achieve the same goals.
+7.39 The absence of all the other policies 11 to 15 would have neutral effects as there will be a reliance on other policies of the Horsham development plan to achieve the same goals.
 It is arguable that there may be some positive or negative effects but these are very difficult to attribute to the absence of a policy.

 ALTERNATIVE POLICY OPTIONS Housing Community Facilities Biodiversity Landscape Heritage Employment

 SA/SEA Objective 1 2 3 4 5 6

 1 A Spatial Plan for the Parish

 2 Land at New Place Farm

 3 Land off Glebelands

 4 Royal Mail Sorting Depot

 5 London Road Commercial Area

 6 Broomers Hill Industrial Estate

 7 Toat Cafe

 8 Pulborough Garden Centre

 9 Community & Sports Centre

+10 Land off Stopham Road,

-10 West Glebe
+11 West Glebe

-11 Tourism Development
+12 Tourism Development

-12 Community Facilities
+13 Community Facilities

-13 Local Green Spaces
+14 Local Green Spaces

-14 Design
+15 Design